strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 ## Environment variables in database configurations

-Strapi version v4.6.2 and higher comes with the database configuration options included in the `./config/database.js` or `./config/datbase.ts` file.
-When a new project is created the environment variable `DATABASE_CLIENT` with the value `mysql`, `postgres`, or `sqlite` is automatically added to the `.env` file depending on which database you chose during project creation.
+Strapi version v4.6.2 and higher includes the database configuration options in the `./config/database.js` or `./config/datbase.ts` file.
+When a new project is created the environment variable `DATABASE_CLIENT` with the value `mysql`, `postgres`, or `sqlite` is automatically added to the `.env` file depending on which database you choose during project creation.
 Additionally, all of the environment variables necessary to connect to your local development database are also added to the `.env` file.
 The following is an example of the generated config file:

 <code-group>
 <code-block title="JAVASCRIPT">